What is breast reconstruction?

 - Implant-based (alloplastic) reconstruction – these involve using a prosthesis (breast implant), and may be done as:

 - Single-stage implant placement, also known as direct-to-implant placement.
-This is where the surgery is done all at once, and about 18% of all implant-based reconstructions are single-stage.
-(4)
+This is where the surgery is done all at once.

 - Tissue-based (autologous) reconstruction – the breast reconstruction is performed with tissue that is “harvested” from your own body.
 This has advantages and disadvantages, but it is particularly useful for women who have undergone radiation therapy.
 While this method can result in a more natural texture in the reconstructed breast, it also requires a donor site, and is typically a longer procedure with an extended recovery period, which can include one or two additional nights in the hospital, as well as a scar in the donor area.

 - Type of implant – silicone or saline.
-About 94% of implant-based reconstructions in the U.S. involve silicone implants, largely because of their more natural appearance, feel, and their greater overall patient satisfaction.
-(4)
+The majority of implant-based reconstructions in the U.S. involve silicone implants, largely because of their more natural appearance, feel, and their greater overall patient satisfaction.

 - Use of adjunctive acellular dermal matrix (ADM) – this is a tissue graft that may be harvested from your own body, obtained from an animal, or synthetic that is used to provide a scaffold on which your body will produce new tissue.
 This may be beneficial for some patients depending on their particular anatomical situation.